Retirement Retired Life

-You may be concerned about how you can retire comfortably while living on a fixed income.
-There are ways to get it right, but there are also ways to get it wrong.
+Are you concerned about being able to retire comfortably while living on a fixed income?
+The good news is there are ways to get it right, but there are also ways to get it wrong.

 A simple step toward getting it right: avoid wasting money when you no longer have a steady income.
 Certain kinds of spending can lead to a precarious retirement.